anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-classes-null.md

 ---

 ## Overview
-Now that you’ve learned some basics syntax and semantics in Kotlin, let’s start learning how to write classes in Kotlin, as well as a concept called “null safety”, which may be new to you if you’re coming from Python or Java.
+Now that you’ve learned some basics syntax and semantics in Kotlin, let’s start learning how to write classes in Kotlin, why you would even want to, as well as a concept called “null safety”, which may be new to you if you’re coming from Python or Java.

 ## Basic Learning Objectives
 Before class, you should be able to:
+* Explain the difference between an ADT and a data structure
 * Describe how to write classes in Kotlin
 * Describe at a high level the concept of null safety in Kotlin